-All You Need To Know!
+ACT® Writing Test | All You Need To Know

-The ACT® Writing section is a paper-and-pencil essay test that assesses your writing skills and knowledge of standard English.
-This test works with the ACT English and Reading Tests to evaluate your understanding of the English language and how you use it to communicate an idea and logically develop a thesis.
+The ACT® Writing section is an optional paper-and-pencil essay test that assesses your writing skills and knowledge of standard English.
+The test complements the ACT English and Reading Tests to evaluate your understanding of the English language and how you use it to communicate an idea and logically develop a thesis.
+It is an optional section that doesn't affect your composite ACT score.

-How is ACT Writing Formatted?
+ACT Writing Format

 You must write your essay on the answer sheets provided to you.
 Remember to carry pencils, an eraser, and a sharpener.
 Mechanical pencils or ink pens are prohibited.
 If you have a documented disability that affects how you take the test, you can request ACT testing accommodations.

-Why is the ACT Writing section optional?
+Why is the ACT Writing Section Optional?

-What Skills are Assessed on the ACT Writing Test?
+What Skills Are Assessed on the ACT Writing Test?

 The ACT publishes a list of skills that are assessed on the ACT Writing Test.
 Each skill carries a specific number of points that are reported on your ACT scorecard.
 This score is a measurement of your readiness for college-level English language and composition courses.
-The list below explains the skills tested on ACT Writing:
+The list below explains the skills tested on the ACT Writing:

-• Ideas and Analysis
+1. Ideas and Analysis

 The first writing skill assesses how you engage with and develop critical perspectives on a given issue.
 You must understand the issue at hand, your audience, and the purpose of your assignment.

-• Development and Support
+2. Development and Support

 As the name suggests, this skill evaluates your ability to develop an idea or argument and support it with logic and examples.

-• Organization
+3. Organization

 This skill tests how you organize your arguments and ideas with clarity and purpose.
 You must arrange your essay by maintaining a cohesive link between your perspective, argument, evidence, and example, followed by your conclusion.

-• Language Use and Conventions
+4. Language Use and Conventions

 As you may have guessed, this skill assesses your command of written English.
 You must demonstrate how you use your knowledge of standard grammar conventions, syntax, and usage to develop your thesis.
 You will also have to adjust your writing and tone for your target reader so you can communicate your argument effectively.